sabbiracoustic1006/sabbiracoustic1006.github.prev/index.md

 #### Line Following Bot using Digital Logic Design

 For our Digital Logic Design Lab, we designed and implemented a robot capable of line following using Digital Logic Design (DLD) techniques.
-This task is straightforward if microcontroller is used.
+This task is straightforward if a microcontroller is used.
 However, it becomes a lot more complicated if the logic is designed using basic logic gates and flip flop.
-We used IR sensors to get information regarding positional changes during the robots movement and the motion is controlled using a motor driver circuit that is controlled using a DLD circuit.
+We used IR sensors to get information regarding positional changes during the robot's movement and the motion is controlled using a motor driver circuit that is controlled using a DLD circuit.

 The schematic diagram of the circuit is shared below.